qhta/MyLib/Qhta.SF.WPF.Tools/docs/Readme.md

     </Grid>
   </DataTemplate>
 ```
-LongTextEditTemplate differs from LongTextCell template in that a TextBlock replaces TextBlock in the Popup.
+The LongTextEditTemplate template differs from the LongTextCell template in that the text block replaces the text block in the popup.
-Binding is TwoWay, and the UpdateSourceTrigger is PropertyChanged.
+The binding is bidirectional, and the UpdateSourceTrigger is changed depending on the property.

 ```xml
           <TextBox